kbaseattic/data_api/docs/python.rst

     Taxon API <py/taxon_api>

 The Data API provides a unified entry point to retrieve and, eventually, store KBase data objects.
-This section describes the Python client API.
+This section describes the Python library and client APIs.
 All APIs use the Thrift protocol to communicate between the client and server.

 For an overview and general installation instructions, see the :doc:`main API page <index>`.